Yellowstone Packing List (2026): What to Pack for Every Season

 What should I pack for wildlife watching in Yellowstone?

-For wildlife watching, bring a good pair of binoculars or a spotting scope and a camera with a zoom lens.
-Don’t forget layers to stay comfortable during early mornings and late evenings.
+Bring a good pair of binoculars or a spotting scope and a camera with a zoom lens.
+Don’t forget layers for early mornings and late evenings.
 Always pack bear spray and know how to use it before heading out into wildlife-rich areas.
-Here are our favorite places for wildlife watching in Yellowstone.
+Here are our favorite places for wildlife watching in Yellowstone National Park.

 Do I need bear spray in Yellowstone?

 Yes, bear spray is highly recommended for all visitors, especially if you’re hiking or exploring backcountry areas.
-It’s available for purchase or rental in Yellowstone and nearby towns.
+It’s available for rent or purchase from park visitor centers and stores in nearby towns.
 Always carry it on your person, not in your backpack, and be sure you know how to use it.
 (It works like pepper spray, not bug spray.)
-It’s also recommended to hike in groups of three or more.
-Here are some other tips for staying safe in Yellowstone bear country.
+It’s also recommended to hike in groups of three or more in Yellowstone.
+Here are more tips for staying safe in Yellowstone National Park.

 What should I pack for hiking in Yellowstone?

 Bring a small daypack with water, sunscreen, and a map or GPS.
 (We highly recommend an All-Trails Pro account so you can download offline maps in Yellowstone since there are many areas without cell service.)
 Wear moisture-wicking clothing and sturdy hiking boots, and bring extra layers in case of changing weather.
-Don’t forget your bear spray, a hat, and sunglasses to stay protected from the sun.
+Don’t forget your bear spray, a hat, and sunglasses.

 What gear is essential for scenic drives in Yellowstone?

-Grab a park map once you arrive in Yellowstone (cell service can be unreliable), and don’t forget to pack your camera and binoculars!
-A car phone charger or this car charger for electronics can also come in handy.
-Learn more about driving in Yellowstone.
+Grab a park map once you arrive in Yellowstone (cell service can be unreliable), and don’t forget to pack your camera and binoculars.
+A car phone charger and/or car charger for electronics also comes in handy.
+Here’s everything you need to know about driving in Yellowstone National Park.

 Are there any items I shouldn’t pack for Yellowstone?